The Report LEDs and the worldwide market for connected lighting, now at its XII edition, is structured in 9 chapters.

-The Report provides in the first chapter estimated data on consumption of total lighting and LED-based lighting for the years 2013-2019 and forecasts for the years 2020-2023.
+The Report provides in the first chapter estimated data on consumption of total lighting and LED-based lighting for the years 2014-2020 and forecasts for the years 2021-2024.
 After an analysis of world trade of lighting fixtures and lamps (second chapter) a quantification in volume of main products and reference prices is provided.
-Products include downlights, recessed, spotlights, lamps, panels, strips, linear lighting, decorative luminaires, suspensions, wall washers, high bays, steps and bollards, outdoor projectors, pole mounted (third chapter).
+Products considered include: downlights, recessed, spotlights, lamps, panels, strips, linear lighting, decorative luminaires, suspensions, wall washers, high bays, steps and bollards, outdoor projectors, pole mounted (third chapter).

-An analysis of main destinations follows (fourth chapter): Residential/Consumer, Hospitality, Retail, Office, Institutional, Healthcare, Art & Museum, Industrial, Hazardous environment, Architectural outdoor lighting, Street and Tunnel lighting.
+An analysis of main destination segments follows (fourth chapter): Residential/Consumer, Hospitality, Retail, Office, Institutional, Healthcare, Art & Museum, Industrial, Hazardous environment, Architectural outdoor lighting, Street and Tunnel lighting.

-Estimated stock of LED lighting and connected items is provided in chapter five.
+Estimated stock of LED lighting and connected items is also provided.

-Follow an analysis of distribution channels (projects, specialists, lifestyle, DIY, wholesalers, e-commerce) and profitability (EBITDA, ROE, ROI) for around 50 players (chapters six and seven).
+Follow an analysis of distribution channels (projects, specialists, lifestyle, DIY, wholesalers, e-commerce) and profitability (EBITDA, ROE, ROA) for 100 players (chapters five and six).

-Chapter 8 shows market shares of top 50 players for LED Lighting (as a whole), and by segment: Residential and Hospitality, Office/Healthcare/public premises, Retail/Entertainment/Art&Museums, Industrial, Residential/Architectural outdoor, Street/Area/Tunnel lighting.
+Chapter 7 shows market shares of top 50 players for LED Lighting as a whole, and by segment: Residential and Hospitality, Office/Healthcare/public premises, Retail/Entertainment/Art Venues, Industrial, Residential/Architectural outdoor, Street/Area/Tunnel lighting.

-Chapter 9 shows market shares of top 50 players in the LED lighting arena by geographic area: Europe, Russia/Turkey and CIS Countries, Middle East and Africa, United States and Canada, Latin America, Asia Pacific, Japan, India, China.
+Chapter 8 shows market shares of top 50 players in the LED lighting arena by geographic area: Europe, Russia/Turkey and CIS Countries, North America, Central-South America, China, India, Japan, Asia Pacific, Middle East and Africa

-A note on main suppliers for the LED lighting industry is provided as chapter 10.
+A note on main suppliers of LED packaged and chips, LED drivers and modules is provided as chapter 9.

 The geographical classification of the 70 monitored countries is as follows:

-- North America: Canada and the United States;
+- North America: Canada, Mexico and the United States;

-- Latin America: Argentina, Brazil, Chile, Colombia, Mexico, Venezuela;
+- Central and South America: Argentina, Brazil, Chile, Colombia, Venezuela;

-- European Union (28) + Norway and Switzerland: Austria, Belgium (including Luxembourg), Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom;
+- European Union (27) + United Kingdom, Norway and Switzerland: Austria, Belgium (including Luxembourg), Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom;

 - Russia, Serbia, Turkey and CIS Countries: Belarus, Kazakhstan, Russia, Serbia, Turkey, Ukraine;

-- Asia and Pacific; Australia, Indonesia, Malaysia, New Zealand, Philippines, Singapore, South Korea, Taiwan, Thailand, Vietnam;
+- Asia Pacific; Australia, Indonesia, Malaysia, New Zealand, Philippines, Singapore, South Korea, Taiwan, Thailand, Vietnam;

 - Middle East and Africa: Algeria, Bahrain, Egypt, Israel, Jordan, Kuwait, Lebanon, Morocco, Oman, Qatar, Saudi Arabia, South Africa, Tunisia, United Arab Emirates;